Technology-critical element

-A technology-critical element (TCE) is a chemical element that is critical to modern and emerging technologies.
-Technology-critical elements are elements for which a striking acceleration in usage has emerged, relative to past consumption.
+A technology-critical element (TCE) is a chemical element that is a critical raw material for modern and emerging technologies, resulting in a striking increase in their usage.
+Similar terms include critical elements, critical materials, energy-critical elements and elements of security.

 Many advanced engineering applications, such as clean-energy production, communications and computing, use emergent technologies that utilize numerous chemical elements.
-Other similar terms used in literature include: critical elements, critical materials, critical raw materials, energy critical elements and elements of security.

-In 2013, the U.S. Department of Energy (DOE) created the Critical Materials Institute (CMI) to address the issue.
+In 2013, the U.S. Department of Energy (DOE) created the Critical Materials Institute to address the issue.
 In 2015, the European COST Action TD1407 created a network of scientists working and interested on TCEs, from an environmental perspective to potential human health threats.

 A study estimated losses of 61 metals to help the development of circular economy strategies, showing that usespans of, often scarce, tech-critical metals are short.

 List of technology-critical elements

 The set of elements usually considered as TCEs vary depending on the source, but they usually include: